dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 <script src="https://www.yourwebsite.com/dynamsoft-javascript-barcode/dist/dbr.js"></script>
 ```

-Optionally, you may also need to (specify the location of the "engine" files)[#specify-the-location-of-the-engine-files].
+Optionally, you may also need to [specify the location of the "engine" files](#specify-the-location-of-the-engine-files).

 ## Advanced Usage